henryyantq/PortraitNet-in-Keras/README.md

 ![image](https://user-images.githubusercontent.com/20149275/204755042-72a3d0a4-21a6-4174-a094-7ab85e5e01c7.png)

 *Note that my implementation is for 128x128 RGB images as inputs, rather than 224x224 as is mentioned in the paper, which is only for faster training and inference procedures.
 If you're familiar with U-Net, MobileNetV2, residual block, etc., the PortraitNet should be easy for you to understand.
-Moreover, if you have some experience using Keras, I believe my code is one of the most intuitive versions for reference.
+Moreover, if you have some experience using Keras, I believe my code is one of the most intuitive versions for reference (pn2.py or PortraitNet.ipynb).